 Another central concern regarding teacher value-added estimations is their stability or real persistence over time (Koedel, Mihaly and Rockoff, 2015; Bitler et al., 2019).
 Critics warn that if teacher effect estimates are not stable over time, their contribution to teacher quality and accountability policies should be limited.
-In this context, researchers have shown that increasing teacher-level sample sizes (students per teacher) and using multiple years of classroom data improves the predictive value of past teacher value-added over future value-added4 (McCaffrey et al., 2009; Goldhaber and Hansen, 2013; Bitler et al., 2019).
-Moreover, the literature currently discriminates between the persistent teacher effect, estimated with at least two classrooms per teacher, and the teacher-classroom data per teacher (Chetty, Friedman and Rockoff, 2014a; Jackson, Rockoff and Staiger, 2014; Araujo et al., 2016).
+In this context, researchers have shown that increasing teacher-level sample sizes (students per teacher) and using multiple years of classroom data improves the predictive value of past teacher value-added over future value-added (McCaffrey et al., 2009; Goldhaber and Hansen, 2013; Bitler et al., 2019).
+Moreover, the literature currently discriminates between the persistent teacher effect, estimated with at least two classrooms per teacher, and the teacher-classroom effect, also referred to as the classroom effect, estimated with only one year of classroom data per teacher (Chetty, Friedman and Rockoff, 2014a; Jackson, Rockoff and Staiger, 2014; Araujo et al., 2016).
 Thus, the classroom effect includes not only differences in teacher effectiveness across classrooms, but also random classroom shocks.5